Schyvun/HollowKnight-Timer/README.md

 Hollow Knight in-game timer mod

 ## Installation
-To install the mod, grab the release ZIP from [the latest 1.2.2.1 release](https://github.com/Yurihaia/HollowKnight-Timer/releases/tag/v0.1.0).
+To install the mod, grab the release ZIP from [the latest 1.2.2.1 release](https://github.com/Schyvun/HollowKnight-Timer/releases/tag/v0.1.1).
-Extract all 3 `.dll` files into the `Mods` folder in your Hollow Knight installation.
+Extract `Managed.zip` into the `Managed` folder in your Hollow Knight installation.
-The modding API will say that `System.Runtime.Serialization.dll` failed to load but this is completely normal

 ### Installation for 1.5.xx
 For current patches of the game, the timer is available from the "Scarab" mod manager